moki/markdown-translation-gha/README.md

 allows you to: extract and compose xliff, read more about usage under [usage section](#-usage)

-read more about it under the Usage section.

 ##### 🔧 installation

 🚧 Work In Progress 🚧